 Last January, Bart had the brilliant idea of going to the rally without a tent.
 We’re preparing ourselves for an RTW-trip, and we wanted to discover know our limits before doing so.

 With mild enthusiasm, I followed in his plan, going with our motorcycles and a tarp to make a proper shelter.
 In contradiction to our last visit, temperatures remained subzero throughout the whole ride and duration of the event till we got home.

 We brought skis so that we could slide down the Witch Cauldron with ease without having to use snow chains.
 It was already dark when we arrived to make a shelter and there was no more hay available to buy, so we just waited till our Czechoslovakian were drunk enough and politely bargained for some of theirs.

-The next event is from 27 to 29 January 2017 in Solla, Germany, maybe we’ll see you there!
+The next event is from 31 January – 2 February 2020 in Solla, Germany.
+Maybe we’ll see you there!